 Note

-Step 1: Import the java-oceanbase-jdbc project to Eclipse
+Step 1: Import the java-oceanbase-jdbc project into Eclipse

-In the window that appears, click Browse, select the root directory of the Maven project, and then click Finish.
+In the next page, click Browse to select the root directory of the Maven project, and then click Finish.

-pom.xmlfile in the project and displays all Maven projects in Package Explorer.
-The icon of Package Explorer is displayed in the left-side pane of Eclipse.
-If the icon is not displayed, choose Window > Show View > Package Explorer.Note
+pom.xmlfile in the project and displays all Maven projects in the Package Explorer.
+On the left side of the Eclipse window, you can see the Package Explorer icon.
+If it is not displayed, choose Window > Show View > Package Explorer.Note

-When you use Eclipse to import a Maven project, Eclipse automatically detects the
+When you import a Maven project into Eclipse, it automatically detects the

 View the project.

-Modify the database connection information in the InsertAndSelectExample.java file based on the obtained connection string mentioned in the "Prerequisites" section.
+Modify the database connection information in the InsertAndSelectExample.java file based on the information obtained in Step 2: Obtain the URL of the OceanBase Cloud database.

 String password = "******";